 Our robust team includes a Certified Ethical Hacker (C|EH) and Certified Information Privacy Professionals (CIPP/US and CIPP/E).
-Members of Armstrong Teasdale’s Privacy and Data Security practice routinely advise clients ranging from internet startups to Fortune 100 companies in a variety of industries, including financial services, insurance, communications, health care, retail, legal, technology and energy and utilities.
-Our attorneys are experienced in handling multijurisdictional events, as well as working with the Office of Civil Rights and other state and federal regulators.
+Members of the practice routinely advise clients ranging from internet startups to Fortune 100 companies in a variety of industries, including financial services, insurance, communications, health care, retail, legal, technology and energy and utilities.
+Our lawyers are experienced in handling multijurisdictional events, as well as working with the Office of Civil Rights and other state and federal regulators.
 The issues we routinely address for clients fall into three key categories: preparedness, response and litigation.

 We counsel clients on a wide variety of matters, including: